Please read our application criteria carefully before you apply for our grant programme.

 All applications will be reviewed by a jury, which rates and ranks the projects according to the following criteria (explained in details below):

-We are looking for powerful stories or journalistic projects about topics linked to the post-Millennium Development Goals agenda and to one or several of the UN Sustainable Development Goals (SDG).
+We are looking for powerful stories or journalistic projects about topics linked to one or several of the UN Sustainable Development Goals (SDG).

-The reporting must take place in one or several developing countries, excluding the countries from the former Yugoslav Republic, former Soviet Union countries, China and countries covered by a US embargo (Cuba, Iran, North Korea, Sudan, Syria).
+The funded projects must address topics related to the SDGs with respect to issues in one or more of the world’s Least Developed Countries (LDCs) and/or the key European donor countries’ development relations with LDCs.
+The projects must take place in one or several developing countries, excluding the countries from the former Yugoslav Republic, former Soviet Union countries, China and countries covered by a US embargo (Cuba, Iran, North Korea, Sudan, Syria).

 Your story and editorial approach must be original.
 It should not focus on negative breaking news stories, or traditional positive "development journalism": we are looking for stories that approach developing countries in a different way.
 Can you show and tell how people are finding solutions or fighting problems on the ground without being too dramatic or overly positive, maintaining an investigative and genuinely journalistic approach?
 Why now?
 What's new?
 We want to hear about solutions and issues while avoiding stereotypes; we are interested in stories that would normally not get covered, stories that can have a ripple effect and an impact on societies globally.